KNOXVILLE, Tenn. — Knoxville leaders are working on the city's Vision Zero plan — a strategy to totally eliminate traffic deaths by 2040.

 One step in the effort is to identify a "high injury network" across the city.
 This network highlights roads and streets where people are most commonly injured in traffic incidents.
 Some of the roads include Chapman Highway and North Broadway.

 Thursday's presentation also included data that revealed 2023 was the deadliest year for traffic-related fatalities.
-It said 36 fatalities were reported, a spike compared to the four previous years.
+The data shows 36 fatalities were reported, a spike compared to the four previous years.
 Around 97% of fatal crashes involved speeds of more than 25 mph, and around 58% of them involved drugs or alcohol.
 It also said around 94% of crashes happened within 200 feet of a commercial land use area.

 The data also revealed around 28% of fatal crashes happened on Knoxville roads, while the rest were reported on roads operated by the Tennessee Department of Transportation.

-The presentation said the city should approach traffic decisions by integrating human failures as factors, and assuming that traffic deaths are preventable instead of inevitable.
+Vision Zero officials said the city should approach traffic decisions by integrating human failures as factors and assuming that traffic deaths are preventable instead of inevitable.

 Specific steps could include implementing policies that require safe speeds on roads.
 It said around 90% of pedestrians survive crashes involving vehicles traveling at 20 mph, compared to around 10% surviving being hit by a vehicle traveling at 40 mph.